CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

-Why book Lima to Cajamarca bus with redBus?
+Why book a Lima to Cajamarca bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Lima to Cajamarca.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Lima to Cajamarca.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 "The City of Kings", as Lima is known, was founded in 1535 by Francisco Pizarro and became the center of Spanish power in Peru, during the colonial period.The urban planning of Lima is one of the colonial models in South America.
 Lima is known for its social, economical and cultural growth and stands out as the cultural center of Latin America; besides that, Lima is the home of San Marcos National University, the most ancient from America, founded in 1551.Lima is famous for being the viceroyalty capital of Peru and one of the cities most important of South America in the spanish regime period; after its independance in 1821 the city became the republic's capital.
 Before this period, the Baroque and Neoclassical style took the power on the streets, impregnating those architectural styles in the main constructions.
 The capital counts a high variety of tourist attractions that combine history and modernity, as you can see on the Historical Center.
 Another strong point of Lima is the food, there are many restaurants from the 3 Peruvian regions where you can live a complete gastronomical experience, given that the population is multicultural and mostly migrant.
 Live Peru from one of its corners, and enjoy tasting the culture that Peru offers you!